TreyG-win/Game-Programming/README.md

 A short overview of these projects:

+*Please note that these projects utilize Unity version 2023.1.0f1*

 * **Assignment 10**
   * This project covers the process of creating a third-person game with an emphasis on allowing the player to interact with the environment in a few different ways.
 Additionally,